deobald/david-eulogy/eulogy_003.md

 Perhaps the hardest aspect remembering him today is that (after decades of these obstacles) David's early death comes at a point in his life when he was beginning to see more sun than clouds.

 David was born to Alvena and Paul on July 28th, 1981.
-Two days later, Alvena's sister Irene gave David a cousin.
+Two days later, Alvena's sister Irene gave David a cousin ...me.
-The two boys were often together in their early years.
+The two of us were often together in their early years.
-Quite the pudgy pair they were: one a brown curly top and one a pale blonde.
-Both round.
+Although I only know this based on photos, we were apparently quite the pudgy pair of two-year-olds.

-When they were together, the sisters were often tempted to dress the two boys in identical clothing.
+When we were together, our Moms were often tempted to dress us in identical clothing.
-On one such occasion, the two-year-old cousins -- in matching outfits -- went on a shopping trip to a grocery store in Yorkton.
+On one such occasion, the two of us -- in matching outfits -- went on a shopping trip to a grocery store in Yorkton.
 Approaching the checkout counter, a smiling old Ukranian woman exclaimed "Oh, how adorable!" then proceeded to ask: "Are they twins?"

 David was unforgettable as a two-year-old.